Need To File a Wrongful Death Claim?

 Losing a loved one is one of the most difficult things we will ever face in life.
 If that loss was due to the negligence of another, the pain and frustration are even harder to bear.
 When you lose a loved one in an accident or due to the carelessness of a person or company, you have a right to compensation for that wrongful death.
 While nothing can ever replace that husband or wife, son or daughter, mother or father, the law gives you the right to seek at least some measure of justice.

 In addition to dealing with the heartbreak of your loss, you may have questions about “what to do next,” and you may not even know where to start.
-Please know that we offer a FREE consultation, 24 hours a day, 7 days a week, so call us right now at 800-898-4877, or click HERE to send us a question, or get more information.
+Our Houston wrongful death lawyers offer a FREE consultation, 24 hours a day, 7 days a week, so call us right now at 800-898-4877, or click HERE to send us a question, or get more information.
 There is NO cost to get a free consultation right now.
 If you decide to hire us, you pay us nothing up front, and you will pay absolutely nothing at all unless and until we’ve won your case.

 Wrongful Death Laws in Texas

 Every state has its own laws that govern what happens when someone dies and someone else is to blame.
 If a loved one has died, you should have an attorney evaluate your case who is thoroughly familiar with the Texas Wrongful Death Statute and can tell you how the law applies in your case.

 The law sets out a statute of limitations for wrongful death claims in Texas.
 This is the deadline for taking formal legal action after the death occurred.
 Generally speaking, this statute of limitations is two years from the date of your loved one’s death.
 While there are exceptions that may extend this deadline, you cannot be sure one of these exceptions applies to your case without careful analysis by a knowledgeable wrongful death attorney.